BrenPatF/brenpatf.github.io/_posts/2025-06-29-coupons_caps_functions.md

 The iterative form of MODEL clause, with sequential ordering, is needed here where a given row depends on values in prior rows.

-- The subquery cap_coupon_map inner-joins the three tables, and adds an index column representing the ordering by coupon and cap_sequence to be used as the model dimension
+- The subquery cap_coupon_map inner-joins the three tables, and adds an index column representing the ordering by coupon and cap_sequence to be used as the MODEL dimension
 - The measure pri_ccm_ind is the prior index for the current cap, defaulting to current index
 - The measure pri_coupon is the prior coupon in the row set, defaulting to 'NA'
 - Each iteration corresponds to a row in the subquery rowset in order of the index column